Description

 Possible approach:

-• Identification of different approaches to load forecasting
+• Identification of different variable grid tariffs

 Elgin Kollnig